Organizational Development, Personality and Organizational Behavior

-What causes employee attitudes?
-How do employee attitudes vary across cultures? …by tenure and other demographic variables?
+What causes employee attitudes and how should they be measured ?
+How do employee attitudes vary across cultures?
 What employee attitudes are most related to customer satisfaction and business performance?
 What motivates employees to perform? …to join an organization? …to leave an organization?
-How does feedback change behavior?
-What causes failure in job performance?...in leaders?...in groups?
 How can job performance success or failure be predicted?
-How do organization culture and change affect employee attitudes and motivation?
-These are the types of research questions I have been interested in and investigated over the years in a variety of settings.
+How does personality relate to job performance?
+How does organization change impact employee attitudes and motivation?
+These are the types of research questions I have been interested in and have investigated over the years in a variety of organizations.

-My research and practice span a range of industrial/organizational psychology topics, including employee selection, management assessment, leadership, performance appraisal, training, employee attitudes, motivation, organization culture and change.
+My research and practice span the range of industrial/organizational psychology topics, including employee selection, management assessment, leadership, performance appraisal, training, employee attitudes, motivation, and organization change.
 I have a Ph.D. in organizational/social psychology from the University of Washington.
-M y doctoral dissertation examined employee motivation in both laboratory and field studies.
+My doctoral dissertation investigated employee motivation in both laboratory and field studies.

 My research has involved a variety of countries and cultures.
-These include studies conducted in Japanese power plants, research with Battelle’s London and Geneva offices, studies on global leadership with work in China at Boeing, and two years in Europe and time in India as part of my global research role at IBM.
+These include studies conducted in Japanese power plants, research at Battelle’s London and Geneva offices, studies on leadership in China for Boeing, and two years in Europe as part of my global role at IBM.

-In addition to teaching at NYU, I have taught at the University of Washington, Seattle University, and Richmond International University in London England.
-I serve on professional and editorial boards and have over 50 publications and presentations.
+In addition to teaching at NYU, I teach in Singapore and Taipei for Baruch's International Executive Program.
+I have also taught at the University of Washington and Richmond International University in London.
+I serve on professional and editorial boards and have over 75 publications and presentations.
+Additionally, I serve as an Industrial/Organizational Psychology representative to the United Nations.

 American Psychological Association, Fellow